 The enclosed Proxy is solicited on behalf of the Board of Directors of the Company for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
-This Proxy Statement and the enclosed Proxy will be mailed on or about March 23, 2017, to shareholders of record of the Company's Common Stock and Class B Common Stock as of the close of business on February 24, 2017.
+This Proxy Statement and the enclosed Proxy will be mailed on or about March 23, 2018, to shareholders of record of the Company's Common Stock and Class B Common Stock as of the close of business on February 23, 2018.

-At the Annual Meeting, holders of the Company's Common Stock, \$3.00 par value per share ("Common Stock"), and Class B Common Stock, \$3.00 par value per share ("Class B Common Stock"), will be asked to: (i) elect nine (9) individuals to the Board of Directors for a term of one year each, (ii) cast an advisory vote on the Company's executive compensation for its named executive officers; (iii) ratify the appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2017, and (iv) transact any other business that may properly come before the meeting.
+At the Annual Meeting, holders of the Company's Common Stock, \$3.00 par value per share ("Common Stock"), and Class B Common Stock, \$3.00 par value per share ("Class B Common Stock"), will be asked to: (i) elect eight (8) individuals to the Board of Directors for a term of one year each, (ii) cast an advisory vote on the Company's executive compensation for its named executive officers; (iii) cast an advisory vote on the frequency of the shareholder advisory vote on executive compensation; (iv) ratify the appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2018, and (v) transact any other business that may properly come before the meeting.

-The Board of Directors recommends that the Company's shareholders vote (i) FOR electing the nine (9) nominees for director; (ii) FOR approving the Company's executive compensation of its named executive officers; and (iii) FOR ratifying the appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2017.
+The Board of Directors recommends that the Company's shareholders vote (i) FOR electing the eight (8) nominees for director; (ii) FOR approving the Company's executive compensation of its named executive officers; (iii) FOR setting the frequency of the shareholder advisory vote on executive compensation at an annual vote; (iv) FOR ratifying the appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2018.